UNSH/Unity-Apple-Distribution-Workflow/7_Distribution/ReadMe.md

 ### Check if your build got through.
-Go to [Itunes Connect](https://appstoreconnect.apple.com) > Your App > Activity and check if your build is there.
+Go to [App Store Connect](https://appstoreconnect.apple.com) > Your App > Activity and check if your build is there.
 After uploading a build it can take **5 minutes to 1 hour** (or longer) to finish processing in Appstore connect.

 ### Add your build for review
 Now open the Prepare for submission (in the Appstore tab of Your game/app).
 Select your build, fill in the contact info and click on Send for review.